r-daneel/r-daneel.github.io/ansible_tips_1.md

 1.1 Ansible and grep

 Relying on failure of a task to impement playbook logic is risky, as a lot of things can happen outside of the expected path.

 Failure of a command may not indicate the situation we expect.

 Thus, it is safer to make the logic rely on information gathered that can be checked besides the possible failure of a command.

-If possible, the command should NEVER fail.
+If possible, the command should NEVER fail (unless there is an error you want to stop on).
 But then you have `grep`.

 Using grep to count items will return an error status in case it finds no matches.
 It will however output '0', along with a non-zero return code.

 See examples below on how to work around that.

 ```yaml